rchain-community/noahs-aRk/README.md

 Being part of the blockchain community, the Rchain community has known all along that we have the power to fork off, but due partly to Stockholm Syndrome, partly to apathy, and largely to inability to coordinate our efforts, have allowed Lgreg to hold the reigns.

-Recently, despite a very clear plan to issue rev 1:1 to rhoc, Lgreg has tried to cut out stakeholders with whom he has personal vendettas.
+Recently, despite a very clear plan to issue rev 1:1 to rhoc, Lgreg has tried to cut out various stakeholders he regards as "scammers" while providing insufficient details about the scams perpetrated.
 The community has struggled to agree on the issuance of the rev token and is, more than ever, in need of a mechanism of social coordination.
 For years Lgreg has promised that Rchain will provide this means, but it never launches and the status quo remains.

 Noah's aRk, a blockchain built on the [Substrate](https://substrate.dev) framework, will provide token based voting to settle the rev issuance, and any other disputes arising in the community.